Schools in France send dozens of Muslim girls home for wearing abayas

 Most agreed to change out of the robe, but 67 refused and were sent home, he said.

-The government announced last month it was banning the abaya in schools, saying it broke the rules on secularism in education that have already seen headscarves banned on the grounds they constitute a display of religious affiliation.
+The government announced last month it was banning the abaya in schools, saying it broke the rules on secularism in education that have already seen headscarves forbidden on the grounds they constitute a display of religious affiliation.

 The move gladdened the political right but the hard left argued it represented an affront to civil liberties.